-Academic Recognition and Honors
+Academic Progress, Recognition and Honors

 In all colleges, honors criteria are established for Wichita State students by the university and apply equally to all students, whether or not they are in the Dorothy and Bill Cohen Honors College.

-The Dean’s Honor Roll is published each semester and is composed of students enrolled in 12 or more credit hours of graded work who achieve a grade point average of 3.500 or higher for the semester.
+The Dean’s Honor Roll is determined each semester and is composed of students enrolled in 12 or more credit hours of graded work who achieve a grade point average of 3.500 or higher for the semester.

 Students enrolled in 6–11 hours of graded work per semester who achieve a grade point average of 3.500 or higher for the semester will receive Academic Commendation.

-The list of such students will be published each semester.
 See Academic Distinction for information about degrees conferred with academic distinction.

 Academic honors are not awarded to students with a grade of I, IP or NGS on a course within the designated term.
 Earned honors will be added to the student record when a grade change is submitted by the instructor of record.